-Employee safety training: It’s one of those things we recognize as critical, but what makes an employee safety training program particularly effective?
-Start by covering seven key topics that are applicable to almost every industry.
+Employee safety training: It’s one of those things we recognize as critical, but what makes an employee safety training program effective?
+Start by covering these key workplace safety topics that are applicable to almost every industry.

-Where to start with employee safety training topics
+Where to start with employee health and safety training

 - Workplace ergonomics